Preaching Jesus Christ Today

 Conclusion: Love as the Hermeneutical Criterion

-"Drawing on the work of Lindbeck and Frei, Brownlee provides not only a substantive account of what the Holy Spirit does in and through the sermon but also develops what I can only describe as exercises to help preachers get out of the way of the Spirit.
+"Drawing on the work of Lindbeck and Frei, Brownlee not only provides a substantive account of what the Holy Spirit does in and through the sermon but also develops what I can only describe as exercises to help preachers get out of the way of the Spirit.
 I cannot imagine a better book for teaching seminarians not only the 'what' but also the 'how' of preaching.
 The book is invaluable for those who have been overdetermined by theories of preaching."

 Stanley Hauerwas, Gilbert T. Rowe Professor Emeritus of Divinity and Law, Duke Divinity School